elastos/Elastos.Trinity.Plugins.NetWorkInformation/README.md

 - <iOS7 can't detect the type of cellular network connection.
     - `navigator.connection.type` is set to `Connection.CELL` for all cellular data.

-### Windows Quirks

-- When running in the Phone 8.1 emulator, always detects `navigator.connection.type` as `Connection.ETHERNET`.

-### Browser Quirks

-- Browser can't detect the type of network connection.
-`navigator.connection.type` is always set to `Connection.UNKNOWN` when online.

 # Network-related Events